 Tinnitus Medication Options

-Tinnitus is more of a symptom than a health condition.
-This means that the ringing in the ear is not the exact problem; instead, it signifies that something is wrong with the ears.
+Tinnitus is more of a symptom than a standalone health condition.
+The ringing in the ear isn’t the exact problem; it signifies that something else is wrong.

-The severity of tinnitus and whether it is temporal or permanent is dependent on the root cause.
+The tinnitus’s severity and whether it is temporary or permanent depends on its root cause.
 When the root cause is identified and handled, the tinnitus will disappear.
-The cause of tinnitus is often identified after an audiological exam.
+An audiological exam can often identify the cause of tinnitus.

 Common Causes of Tinnitus

-Since tinnitus treatment is heavily dependent on identifying the root cause of the noise in the ear, let's examine some common causes of tinnitus.
+Since tinnitus treatment is heavily dependent on identifying the root cause of the tinnitus noise, let's examine some common causes of tinnitus.

 1. Exposure to Loud Noise

-This is one of the major causes of tinnitus.
-Sudden or consistent exposure to loud noise can damage your eardrum or the hairs in your inner ear.
+Exposure to loud noise is a major cause of tinnitus.
+Sudden or consistent exposure to loud noises can damage your eardrum or the hairs in your inner ear.

-The hair cells can either be bent or broken.
-If they are bent, the tinnitus will be temporary; once they straighten, the ringing will disappear.
-But if they are damaged, tinnitus will be permanent because there is no way to restore damaged hair cells.
+These hair cells can either be bent or broken.
+If they’re bent, the tinnitus will be temporary; once they straighten, the ringing will disappear.
+However, if they’re damaged, the tinnitus will be permanent because there’s no way to restore damaged hair cells.

 2. Earwax Blockage

-Accumulation of cerumen or earwax in the ear can block the ear canal and cause tinnitus.
-If the body produces excess earwax over time, it will solidify and form a lump that will block the ear.
+The accumulation of cerumen or earwax in your ear can block your ear canal, causing tinnitus.
+If your body produces excess earwax over time, the wax will solidify and form a lump that blocks the ear.

-Attempting to clean the ear at home by using objects like cotton buds can push the earwax deeper into the ear and affect the flow of sound signals into the inner ear; this results in tinnitus.
+Attempting to clean your ear at home using objects like cotton buds can push the earwax deeper into the ear and affect the flow of sound signals into the inner ear, which results in tinnitus.

 4. Tumors or Trauma

-The growth of benign, non-cancerous tumors in the ear can affect the functioning of the ear.
-In some cases, lumps are formed in the blood vessels close to the ear.
+Benign, non-cancerous ear tumors can affect ear function.
+In some cases, lumps form in blood vessels close to the ear.
 This reduces the pathway for blood flow in the affected blood vessel.

-To ensure that blood still flows through the blood vessels, the pressure of the blood flow is increased.
+To ensure that blood still flows through the blood vessels, blood flow pressure increases.
 This increase in blood pressure can cause tinnitus.

 Similarly, trauma to the head caused by a punch, kick, or blow can cause tinnitus.

-Various diseases like autoimmune inner ear disease and Meniere's disease can affect the ears and cause tinnitus.
+Various diseases like autoimmune inner ear disease and Meniere's disease can cause tinnitus.

-For instance, autoimmune inner ear disease makes the body attack the inner ear structures, especially the inner ear hair cells.
-If it is not given prompt medical attention, all the hair cells can be permanently damaged.
+For instance, autoimmune inner ear disease makes the body attack your internal ear structures, especially inner ear hair cells.
+If it’s not given prompt medical attention, the condition can permanently damage all the hair cells.

 6. Ototoxic Medications